ibm-cloud-docs/AnalyticsEngine/example-of-customizations.md

 The following sections show you different examples of how you can customize a cluster.

-For details on what to consider when customizing a cluster, see [Customizing a cluster](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-cust-cluster).
+For details on what to consider when customizing a cluster, see [Customizing a cluster](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-cust-cluster){: new_window}.

-The recommended method to customize Ambari components is to create the {{site.data.keyword.iae_full_notm}} service instance using [advanced custom provisioning options](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-advanced-provisioning-options).
+The recommended method to customize Ambari components is to create the {{site.data.keyword.iae_full_notm}} service instance using [advanced custom provisioning options](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-advanced-provisioning-options){: new_window}.

 ## Example creating a cluster with bootstrap customization using the IBM Cloud CLI